 My work as an editor also involves creating 2D/3D animations and motion graphics, as well as shooting in studios, and I occasionally create digital artwork which you can find on this site.
 Because spare time scares me.

 I started Screen Vortex as a slightly more constructive form of procrastination, with a not-at-all sporadic blog, but thought I should start making better use of it.
-So as well as a regularly updated blog on anything vaguely related to screens (and maybe vortexes), written by myself and some rather cool people who know their stuff, you can find my film projects here and updates on future productions.
+So as well as an occasionally updated blog on anything vaguely related to screens (and maybe vortexes), written by myself and some rather cool people who know their stuff, you can find my film projects here and updates on future productions.

 I also like travelling, gigs, dogs, and oxford commas.
 Thanks for reading, and enjoy the site!